montali/vrije-ai/Cognitive Psychology and its Applications/1 - Introduction.md

 ### Exam

-There are two options at this point, the Uni has not decided yet:
+There are two options at this point, the Uni has not dec ided yet:

 - Normal exam on campus, digital via TestVision with 10 open-end questions (**open book**), checked for plagiarism
 - On **Canvas**, analysis of one real-life human-factors problem in which we analyze the problem, identify the possible causes, propose research into causes, suggest a solution and evaluate it